pingcap/style-guide/docs/rust/exprs.md

 # Expressions and statements

 Clippy has a lot of advice for writing statement-level code.
-See [their lint list](https://rust-lang.github.io/rust-clippy/master/), but bear in mind that some are lints are overly pedantic.
+See [their lint list](https://rust-lang.github.io/rust-clippy/master/), but bear in mind that some lints are overly pedantic.

 Don't use `println` or similar for logging/debugging (at least in committed code).
 Use a logging library.